Arlo4721/Arlo4721.github.io/README.md

-# UniversalUB
+# ArloUB

 ## Overview

 Released imo :D

-Site in progress by a goofy middleschooler <br>
+Site in progress by a sigma middleschooler <br>
-first update complete :D<br>
+first update complete
 rewrote the whole site to look better